 In a letter to Ms. Susanne Berger and myself, dated November 2, 2009, archivists of the FSB Central Archive stated: “Mairanovsky’s participation in Wallenberg’s liquidation … is doubtful.”
 But this does not exclude a possibility that Mairanovsky had provided the other MGB officers with a poison for killing Wallenberg without knowing the name of the future victim, as he did in some cases.

 It is not possible to go through each issue in Serov’s text regarding Wallenberg since the analysis would be too long; below a few examples are discussed.
-One needs to keep in mind that in 1945-47, the time of Wallenberg’s arrest, detention and investigation, Serov had nothing to do with this matter.
+One needs to keep in mind that in 1945-47, the time of Wallenberg’s detention (formally, Wallenberg had never been arrested since an Arrest Warrant had never been issued for him, and, therefore a criminal case had never opened for him) and interrogations, Serov had nothing to do with this matter.
 Viktor Abakumov, head of SMERSH (military counterintelligence) and then the State Security Minister, was in charge of the case.
 Serov served in a completely different security organization, the NKVD, later the MVD, which had no connection to the Wallenberg case, and was in Germany until April 1947.
 Abakumov never shared anything without the Politburo’s permission and he and Serov hated each other.
 In 1948, Serov wrote a long, top secret letter to Stalin denouncing his nemesis.